ScottWhittaker/ionic-custom-bar-heights/README.md

     +-----------------------+

 The same convention will be used to allow for custom bar heights and subsequent calculation of content position.
-Note that the tab component also has to be considered.
+Note that the tab component is also considered and will work with custom height bars.
 Tabs may be positioned at the bottom or top of the application view as per style guides for iOS and Android.